sean725/sean725/README.md

 The Football Gallery: 01/2022 - 02/2022

+- if this project errors out when launching, it's possibly due to disconnection from the API.
+Big amount of API request or dev's unsubscription can cause the error.
+Please contact for details.
 - a full-stack individual project
 - Android / iOS / API / Cloud Storage
 - a Reddit-like application with live football data, news and forum feature combined.